yvettecook/SwiftTutorialForMA/README.md

 ## Getting Started

-1. Open up Xcode, and select `New Project`.
-Make sure to set the language as Swift, and leave Core Data unchecked
+1. Open up Xcode, and select `Create a New Xcode Project` then select 'Single View Application' under 'iOS -> Application' and click 'Next'.
+Make sure to set the language as Swift, set 'Devices' as 'Universal' and leave 'Use Core Data' unchecked

 2. Welcome to Xcode!
 Let's go on a quick whistlestop tour: